gabo-alv/travel_planner/README.md

 - **Termination Control**: Automatically stops when sufficient information is gathered
 - **Guardrails to prevent search engine crawling:** It's against the ToS of Bing and Google, and often results in captchas / IP banning if not in place (MultimodalWebSurfer *by default* uses Bing heavily without it)

+### 6. Interactive POI Map Display

+Custom Chainlit element for visualizing POIs:

+- **Google Maps Integration**: Interactive map with all discovered POIs
+- **Custom Markers**: Numbered markers corresponding to each POI location
+- **Info Windows**: Tap markers to see detailed information (name, photo, rating, address, description)
+- **Auto-Zoom**: Map automatically fits all POIs with appropriate margins for optimal viewing

-### 6. Next steps:
+### 7. Next steps:

-- We alredy successfully built a "search profile" or "itinerary summary" during the initial `chat_flow()`.
+- We already successfully built a "search profile" or "itinerary summary" during the initial `chat_flow()`.
 The intention for asking dates and budget was to have an online search for hotels scrapping either known sites (like booking) or WebModalSurfer + Google CSE
-- Likewise, the POIs search could be enhanced with online searches on TripAdvisor or similar websites, but then we would require to find the GPS location for any new activity or POI found online (see bellow)
+- Likewise, the POIs search could be enhanced with online searches on TripAdvisor or similar websites, but then we would require to find the GPS location for any new activity or POI found online
-- Build and display a map showing the itinerary using custom Elements in Chainlit
 - Consolidated tokens budget tracking and storage in a database, implementing token limits, throttling, etc
 - Offloading the Context from the Workflow using [agent state](https://microsoft.github.io/autogen/stable//user-guide/agentchat-user-guide/tutorial/state.html).
 Check trade-offs of complexity vs having the state in Temporals Workflow, which is persistent by design.
 - If we keep the state on the Workflow, then state persisting and restoring (using regular databases or even S3 buckets) on session start / termination, if we add an auth layer.

-### 7. Testing
+### 8. Testing

 Testing is largely missing in this toy-project currently.
 Here are some possible testing strategies (feel free to suggest more):